Governance OHM (GOHM) Hits Self Reported Market Capitalization of $196.16 Million

 About Governance OHM

 Governance OHM was first traded on November 23rd, 2021.
 Governance OHM’s total supply is 113,153 tokens and its circulating supply is 62,076 tokens.
+Governance OHM’s official website is www.olympusdao.finance.
+The Reddit community for Governance OHM is https://reddit.com/r/olympusdao.
 Governance OHM’s official Twitter account is @olympusdao and its Facebook page is accessible here.
 The official message board for Governance OHM is olympusdao.medium.com.
-The official website for Governance OHM is www.olympusdao.finance.
-The Reddit community for Governance OHM is https://reddit.com/r/olympusdao.

-It is usually not currently possible to buy alternative cryptocurrencies such as Governance OHM directly using U.S. dollars.
-Investors seeking to trade Governance OHM should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Governance OHM using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Governance OHM directly using US dollars.
+Investors seeking to acquire Governance OHM should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Governance OHM using one of the aforementioned exchanges.

 Receive News & Updates for Governance OHM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Governance OHM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.